 Baby ladybirds look like ‘baby alligators’ and are found underside of leaves.
 Leave them alone, and in 2 weeks or so, they will shed and become ladybirds, happily munching away.

 Harlequin ladybirds are an invasive species that that can eat other ladybirds, but harming them will not make much difference (they also look very similar, so you could accidentally harm a native ladybird – and the empaths among us don’t like harming any creature, invasive or not).
 Experts suggest the best thing is to leave alone, and send sightings to UK Ladybird Survey

 How to Save Our Ladybirds

-- Securely dispose of all garden chemicals and read up on organic lawns, organic food (this post has tips on no-dig gardening, which protects ladybirds, earthworms and stag beetles), organic herbs and organic flowers.
+- Securely dispose of all garden chemicals and read up on organic lawns, organic food, organic herbs and organic flowers.
 Practice no-dig gardening that helps protect all garden creatures.

 - Ladybirds like flat-topped flowers (good landing pads) like yarrow, fennel, dill and angelica.
 And also calendula & marigolds.
-See make your garden safe for pets, to know toxic plants (and mulch) to avoid.
+See toxic plants and mulch to avoid near pets.

-- Use safe humane ways to deter slugs & snails over lethal slug pellets.
+- Use safe humane ways to deter slugs & snails.